-Last week’s rumor of a strategic partnership between Vodafone Group (NYSE:VOD, news, filings) and euNetworks (SIN:H23, news) turned into reality this morning. euNetworks will provide the fiber infrastructure including fiber-to-the-tower powering Vodafone’s LTE rollout to the country’s top four cities of Frankfurt, Hamburg, Berlin, and Munich.
+Last week’s rumor of a strategic partnership between Vodafone Group (NYSE:VOD, news, filings) and euNetworks (news) turned into reality this morning. euNetworks will provide the fiber infrastructure including fiber-to-the-tower powering Vodafone’s LTE rollout to the country’s top four cities of Frankfurt, Hamburg, Berlin, and Munich.
 The two also signed an agreement that would see Vodafone leveraging the company’s extended network later on.

 Vodafone started building out its LTE network in rural areas late last year, then followed up with the metros of Dusseldorf and Krefeld more recently, and is now apparently ready to take the effort to the major cities.
 They are moving quickly to challenge dte, and of course it makes a lot of sense to use alternative infrastructure when taking on the incumbent.
 One might also note that Vodafone likely won’t be the only operator leveraging the same backhaul in time, as they have a long term network sharing agreement with Telefonica’s O2 in Germany.